wengzejia1/Semiformer/README.md

 ![](figures/semiformer_framework.png)

-# Getting started
+# Dependent Packages

 PyTorch 1.7.0+ and torchvision 0.8.1+ and [pytorch-image-models 0.3.2](https://github.com/rwightman/pytorch-image-models)

 # Log and Checkpoint downloaded

-You can download the log file and the checkpoint file from the following links:
+The best performance of semiformer in 10%-ImageNet SSL learning is 75.5%.
+We upload the training log and the corresponding checkpoint, which can be downloaded through the following links:

 - log: https://drive.google.com/file/d/1oR2e1AP-luOGPPoKWiR03sYE7kTMWdqZ/view?usp=sharing
 - checkpoint: https://drive.google.com/file/d/1iWqgVMea9hlU-lBEMsGT-sptFR-PwPr2/view?usp=sharing